I1820/mia/I1820-UI/README.md

-# IMBMP-UI
+# I1820-UI
-Improved MBMP WebSocket UserInterface
+## Introduction
+Improved 1820 UserInterface based on WebSockets and AJAX requests to I1820.